You Think Your Cat Hates Pet Clothes? How to Turn a “Nay” into a “Yay”!

 Measuring Tips

-Always use a soft measuring tape to take your pet’s measurements.
-Different shops require different info, but in my case, the chest circumference (right behind the front legs) is key.
-Knit fabric is very stretchy, so it naturally adjusts to little belly variations.
-If your cat has a noticeably rounder tummy, just let me know – I’ll happily add a bit of extra room to the belly area at no extra cost.
+Use a soft measuring tape if you have one.
+Different shops ask for different measurements, but for me, chest circumference (measured right behind the front legs) is the key one.
+Knit fabric stretches a lot, so it naturally adjusts for small belly differences, but if your cat has a noticeably round tummy, just let me know and I’ll add a bit of extra room there, no extra charge!

 No tape measure?
 No problem.
 Use a piece of string or ribbon to take the measurement, then lay it flat against a ruler to find the length.

-Don’t measure too tightly.
-For hairless cats, measure directly against the skin – snug but not constricting, just like you’d measure yourself.
-For furry friends, I recommend slipping a pinky finger between the tape and their body to account for their fluff.
-The thicker the coat, the more space you’ll want to allow for comfort.
+Don’t measure too tight.
+For hairless cats, measure close to the skin, snug but not constricting, the way you’d measure yourself.
+For furry cats, leave room for a pinky finger between the tape and their body; the fluffier the coat, the more room you’ll want to account for that.

 Materials & Allergies